The Auto Repair Estimate Process

 - Auto paint

-Parts is a big part of the auto repair estimate, all depending on your car’s make and model.
-Some parts need to be special orders, some are ready for pick up or delivery.
-Prices range from the type of part you or your insurance company wants.
+Parts is a big part of the repairs estimate, all depending on your car’s make and model.
+Parts might need to be special ordered, some are ready for pick up or delivery.
+Prices range from the type of part you or your insurance company wants or approves.
 Here are a few types of parts available:

 - Salvage Parts